iotaledger/iota.go/README.md

 ```

-## Native code and PoW
+### Native code and PoW

-If the library is compiled with CGO enabled, certain functions such as Curl's transform() will
+If the library is compiled with CGO enabled, certain functions such as Curl's `transform()` method will
 run native C code for increased speed.

 Certain PoW implementations are enabled if the correct flags are passed while compiling your program:

 * `pow_avx` for AVX based PoW
 * `pow_sse` for SSE based PoW
 * `pow_c128` for C int128 based using PoW